nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Finds all the staff working at a particular shift.
 The shift can be specified either by detailing the day of the week and the time, or the day of the week and slot number.

 * When using the -ti flag, it is in 24-hour format.
 Example, for 4.pm on wednesday, we use <br> `wednesday-16:00`.
-* The DAY entry is not case sensitive.
+* The DAY entry is not case-sensitive.
-* If no date input is provided the shift is viewed for current week.
+* If no date input is provided, the next occurrence of the provided shift is displayed.
-* If only one date input is provided, the shift is viewed for seven days after the date.
+* Similarly, if only one date input is provided, the next occurrence of the provided shift *after the provided date* is displayed.

 Formats:
 `viewShift -d DAY-shift_number [da/START_DATE] [da/END_DATE]`